acados/acados/docs/embedded_workflow/index.md

 <br/>

 # **MATLAB / Simulink model preparation**
+In this chapter two methods are given for preparation of your MATLAB / Simulink model.

+It is generally recommended to use the first method.

 ## First method
 This has been successfully tested on DS1202 MicroLabBox I in MATLAB / Simulink R2020b, on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3) in MATLAB / Simulink R2018b.